Olical/dotfiles/README.md

 Now everything should be installed and running, just execute `update.sh` if you want to synchronise the Vim bundles.

+## Getting started

+Clone to `~/dotfiles`.
+Make sure you have the dependencies listed above (especially Vim and git!) then enter the newly cloned repository and execute `./install.sh`.
+That's it.

 ## Layout

 Every directory contains configuration for a different tool.
 They each hold an `install.sh` file which links files into `~/...` and an optional `update.sh` file which can fetch updates for dependencies, for example.
 The entry point for each module is called `boostrap.*` where `*` could be `vim`, `tmux.conf` or `gitconfig` for example.